Kingdom of Mexico

-The Kingdom of Mexico (Reino de México), officially the Kingdom of Mexico Tenuxtitlan, was an administrative territorial entity within the Spanish Monarchy, governed politically by the Viceroyalty of New Spain from 1535.
+The Kingdom of Mexico (Reino de México), officially the Kingdom of Mexico-Tenochtitlan, was an administrative territorial entity within the Spanish Monarchy, governed politically by the Viceroyalty of New Spain from 1535.

 Initially, the Kingdom of Mexico was subdivided into the provinces of México, Puebla Los de Ángeles, Antequera, Valladolid, Pánuco and Mérida.
 During the enforcement of the Constitution of 1812, Mexico, like other kingdoms in the Indies, was incorporated into the Kingdom of Spain as a province, establishing the province of New Spain, which was composed of intendancies.

 History

 Conquest of Mexico

 In 1518, an expedition was organized, this time under the command of Juan de Grijalva.
 This expedition explored the coast of the Gulf of Mexico.
 Entering in Tabasco, Grijalva reached a river that today bears his name, the Grijalva River, and continued to advance to the area of the Jamapa River, near the current port of Veracruz.
 At this point, the expedition was received by emissaries of Moctezuma II, the aztec ruler of Tenochtitlan.
 Moctezuma, impressed by the arrival of the Spaniards, believed that they could be sent by the god Quetzalcoatl, whose return was expected according to certain prophecies.
 Grijalva returned to Cuba with news of the region's riches and samples of gold and other valuable objects, further fueling expectations of riches and new conquests.

 Spaniards entering in Tabasco in 1519.